Meet A’shanti

 A’shanti F. Gholar is one of today’s most influential leaders at the intersection of racial equity, gender equity, and politics.
 She was named by She the People as one of “20 Women of Color in Politics to Watch” who will play an impactful role in the 2020 elections and beyond.

 Before coming home to Emerge, A’shanti was a grassroots organizer and activist for women, communities of color, and progressive causes for over 20 years.
-She has experience building coalitions, developing programs, and engaging in community and political engagement.
+She has experience building coalitions, developing programs, and furthering community and political engagement.
 Before Emerge, A’shanti served as the National Deputy Director of Community Engagement and Director of African American Engagement for the Democratic National Committee.
 A’shanti has also served as the Manager of National Partnerships for United Way Worldwide, a political appointee in the Obama Administration at the U.S. Department of Labor, and the Director of Public Engagement for the 2012 Democratic National Convention Committee in Charlotte, NC.